How to Prepare Your Retirement Plans for Rising Interest Rates

 Since 2008, interest rates have been at historic lows, below 1 percent.
 Traditionally, rates have been much much higher – ranging from 16.39 percent in 1981 to a low of 3.02 percent in 1993.

-The low rates over the last 8 years reflect the Federal Reserve’s desire to bolster the economy.
+The low rates over years reflect the Federal Reserve’s desire to bolster the economy.
 The Federal Reserve is tasked with the mandate to foster: “maximum employment and price stability.”
 Raising and lowering interest rates is one of the key ways they do this.

-Consider the following 6 moves to prepare for rising interest rates, a prosperous 2017 and ever after.
+Consider the following six moves to prepare for rising interest rates.

 1. Pay Off Credit Cards